State Work Study for Employers

 - Preview talent.
 Hire college students with cutting-edge skills that benefit the organization now, while potentially finding ideal post-graduation employees for the future.

 - Shape the workforce.
 Train and mentor college students, ensuring graduates have the skills Washington employers need.

 - Save money and get more work done.
 Partial wage reimbursements of up to 70 percent help offset costs.
 This means more work gets done at lower cost.
 Potentially save on future recruitment and hiring costs if student employees are retained after graduation.

 How to participate as an employer

 - Determine the kind of work that needs to be performed and the necessary qualifications.

-- Once the contract and job are approved, interview students with confirmed SWS eligibility.
+- Once the job is approved, interview students with confirmed SWS eligibility.